Approaching foreign markets? Here’s what you should know;

 Interestingly, studies show that one of the most significant socio-cultural aspects, which can directly influence how successful a marketing camping is and how positively a company is welcomed within a foreign market, is the correct use of language.

-A study by the CSA Research shows, that over 75% of people feel more inclined to committing a purchase if the information about a product or service is available to them in their first language.
+A study by the CSA Research shows, that over 75% of people feel more inclined to finalizing a purchase if the information about a product or service is available to them in their first language.
 Interestingly, more than 60% of the consumers questioned claim to never or very rarely purchase products if they are not able to read about them directly in their native tongue.

 Studies such as these show just how truly important it is for organisations and companies to consider language translation services when creating fully tailored marketing campaigns aimed at a wider, international audience.